Boerman/docs/_docs/Libraries/Networking/design-philosophy.md

 In case you want to be notified when a client has connected, disconnected or has sent you something you can subscribe to a set events.

-Methods which do not have an immediate return
+Methods which do not have an immediate return value implement the async / await patterns.